Bengal cats are an extremely unique breed of cat, defined by their exotic look and fun, playful personalities.

 While all Bengals share similar quirks and behaviors, snow Bengals are notable among their breed for their gorgeous coats.

-A snow Bengal with a gleaming, spotted pelt looks just like a miniature snow leopard!
+A snow Bengal with a shiny, spotted pelt can look surprisingly similar to a mini snow leopard!
 Keep reading to learn all about snow Bengals and the breed as a whole.

 Where Do Bengals Come From?

-Bengal cats are a domestic breed of cat that are a genetic hybrid of the common house cat and an Asian Leopard Cat.
+A domestic breed of cat, the bengal cat is a hybrid of the common house cat and an Asian Leopard Cat.
 Through selective breeding, Jean Mill, a California native, introduced the Bengal cat to the world.
 By continuing this practice over many years, the modern Bengal was born.

 It took some time to create the Bengal we know and love today – the first few generations of the breed were wild and difficult for a non-professional to handle.
 After a few generations of breeding Bengals with each other, they became properly domesticated and ready for household ownership.

-The International Cat Association (TICA) first accepted Bengals as a breed in 1983.
-Shortly afterward in 1991, Bengals gained championship status, which allowed owners to show Bengals professionally.
-Bengals quickly gained popularity, and as of 2019, there are over 1,000 Bengal breeders globally.
+Bengals were first accepted by the International Cat Association (TICA) in 1983.
+Shortly afterward in 1991, Bengals acquired championship status- this allowed experienced breeders and owners to start showing Bengals professionally.
+Bengals gained popularity quickly, and as of 2019, there are over 1,000 Bengal breeders globally.

 What Do Snow Bengals Look Like?

 The most obvious comparison that is drawn between snow Bengals and any of their feline relatives is a snow leopard.
-Snow leopards are an incredibly rare and endangered breed of wild cat, making snow Bengals all the more remarkable to look at.
+Snow leopards are extremely rare, making snow Bengals all the more remarkable to look at.
 If you ever wanted to own a bite-sized snow leopard, a snow Bengal is just the right thing.

-Many Bengals carry the snow gene, but it is recessive and very uncommon.
+The snow gene is recessive, so it usually isn’t shown in the coloration and pattern.
 For this reason, breeders who want to produce snow kittens must seek out purely snow Bengals.
 My two brown Bengals, Charlie and Winston, each carry the snow gene from their mother – though it is hardly noticeable, except on their mouths.
 The snow gene is rare indeed!

 Snow Bengal Coats

 There are many shades and patterns that snow Bengals can display.
-All Bengals are classified as either rosetted or spotted, but within the snow distinction, there are a number of beautiful shades that range between wintry white and soft amber.
+All Bengals are classified as either spotted or rosetted, but within the snow distinction, there are a number of beautiful shades that range between wintry white and soft amber.

 - Snow seal lynx Bengals have the lightest coat of all snow Bengals, which presents as a pale cream color that contrasts beautifully with their blue eyes.
 A new owner who wants to make sure their new family member has blue eyes can count on a seal lynx kitten to deliver – they get this trait from their Siamese ancestors.
 Their base coats as kittens are typically pure white and will develop color with age.